 Nowadays, strict finite size effects must be taken into account in condensed matter problems when treated through models based on lattices or graphs.
-On the other hand, the cases of directed bonds or links are known as highly relevant, in topics ranging from ferroelectrics to quotation networks.
-Combining these two points leads to examine finite size random matrices.
-To obtain basic materials properties, the Green function associated to the matrix has to be calculated.
-In order to obtain the first finite size correction a perturbative scheme is hereby developed within the framework of the replica method.
-The averaged eigenvalue spectrum and the corresponding Green function of Wigner random sign real symmetric $N \times N$ matrices to order 1/N are in fine obtained analytically.
+On the other hand, the cases of directed bonds or links are known to be highly relevant in topics ranging from ferroelectrics to quotation networks.
+Combining these two points leads us to examine finite size random matrices.
+To obtain basic materials properties, the Green's function associated with the matrix has to be calculated.
+To obtain the first finite size correction, a perturbative scheme is hereby developed within the framework of the replica method.
+The averaged eigenvalue spectrum and the corresponding Green's function of Wigner random sign real symmetric $N \times N$ matrices to order 1/N are finally obtained analytically.
 Related simulation results are also presented.
-The comparison between the analytical formulae and finite size matrices numerical diagonalization results exhibits an excellent agreement, confirming the correctness of the first order finite size expression.
+The agreement is excellent between the analytical formulas and finite size matrix numerical diagonalization results, confirming the correctness of the first-order finite size expression.